hypertrack/quickstart-android/README.md

 ## Documentation

-You can find our [integration guide](https://docs.hypertrack.com/#guides-sdks-android) and API reference on our [documentation website](https://docs.hypertrack.com/#references-sdks-android).
+You can find API references in our [docs](https://docs.hypertrack.com/#references-sdks-android).
 There is also a full in-code reference for all SDK methods.

 ## Support
 Join our [Slack community](https://join.slack.com/t/hypertracksupport/shared_invite/enQtNDA0MDYxMzY1MDMxLTdmNDQ1ZDA1MTQxOTU2NTgwZTNiMzUyZDk0OThlMmJkNmE0ZGI2NGY2ZGRhYjY0Yzc0NTJlZWY2ZmE5ZTA2NjI) for instant responses.
 You can also email us at help@hypertrack.com.